How and Where to Exchange Money in Costa Rica: Your Ultimate Guide

 What is the best way to exchange money in Costa Rica?

-Where can I exchange other currencies besides US dollars and euros in Costa Rica?
+Where can I exchange currencies besides US dollars and euros in Costa Rica?

 Other currencies can be exchanged at limited locations, such as the Banco de Costa Rica’s central office in downtown San José.
 However, the exchange rate and fees may be high for these currencies.